 Birds are easy to find.
 Think about it.
 Where do you not see birds?
 Look out your window.
 Visit a park.
 Walk in the woods.
 Take a trip to the desert, the beach, or the mountains.
 You will find birds.
 The ease of accessibility to birds makes them prime candidates to study.

 Birds are beautiful.
 It’s ok to study something just because its pretty.
 You have to be drawn by something.
 Attraction is why birds have beautiful colors and interesting mating rituals.
 The beauty is what attracts you.
-The other interesting aspects of birds will keep you.
+Cornell School of Ornithology has excellent information on the color of bird feathers.